chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-github-identity/index.md

       with:
         identity: <your actions identity>

-    - run: chainctl iam groups ls
+    - run: docker pull cgr.dev/<your group>/example-image:latest
 ```

 This workflow is named `actions assume example`.
 The `permissions` block grants `write` permissions to the workflow for the `id-token` scope.
 [Per the GitHub Actions documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#adding-permissions-settings), you **must** grant this permission in order for the workflow to be able to fetch an OIDC token.

 This workflow performs two actions:

 * First, it assumes the identity you just created with Terraform.
-* Second, the workflow runs the `chainctl iam groups ls` command to list the groups that the identity has access to.
+* Second, the workflow runs the `docker pull` command to pull an image from the group's Chainguard registry.

 Commit the workflow to your repository, then navigate back to the **Actions** tab.
 The **Assume and Explore** workflow will appear in the left-hand sidebar menu.
 Click on this, and then click the **Run workflow** button on the resulting page to execute the workflow.